EmeritusTechCourse/java-drills/junit/README.md

 Checkout the `js-src` directory.
 You'll see a fully-implemented `car_spec.js` and `car.js` file.

-Your job is to reimplement that in JavaScript.
+Your job is to reimplement that in Java.
 Note that not only is the implementation incomplete, but not all of the tests have been ported over.
 So your job is to add the two missing tests, and also make all of the tests pass.

 ## Resources